ciardorje/Multi-Season_Spatial_MSOM/README.md

   * ```Y``` = Our detection records.
 A 4D binary array, with dimensions ```nSites x nSps x nYears x max(nTrapWeeks)```, where cell values indicate whether (1) or not (0) each species was detected at each site, in each trap week, in each year.
     * If the number of trap weeks varies among sites and/or years, the length of the 4th dimension of the array should be the maximum number of trap weeks at any site in a single year; where sites were not sampled for the maximum number of trap weeks you can fill the additional cells with ```NA```, as the model indexing will mean that these cells are never accessed.
     * For example, if one site ```j``` was sampled for 20 weeks, the corresponding value in the ```nTrapWeeks``` variable provided in the constants will be 20.
 Therefore, even if the maximum number of sampling weeks at a single site was 30 weeks (and the 4th dimension of ```Y``` was thus of length 30), the model will only ever access up to the 20th cell in the row of ```Y``` corresponding to site ```j```.
   * ```SiteOCV``` = A 3D array, with dimensions ```nSites x nOCV x nYears```, holding the values of the occurrence model covariates (that is, variables you think may effect species occurence).
-Sites will be in rows and each covariate will be in a seperate column, and this structure will be repeated for each year (i.e., the third dimension)
+Sites will be in rows and each covariate will be in a seperate column, and this structure will be repeated for each year (i.e., the third dimension).
   * ```SiteDCV``` = A 3D array, with dimensions ```nSites x nOCV x nYears```, holding the values of the detection model covariates (that is, variables you think may effect species detection).
 Same structure as ```SiteOCV```.
   * ```DMat2``` = A 2D matrix containing the squared geographic distance between each pair of camera trapping sites (both rows and columns will represent sites, and the cell values will represent the squared distance between a site in a given row and a site in a given column).
-    * This may need to be a 3D array if the position of camera traps varied with year, where the 3rd dimension will represent years
+    * This may need to be a 3D array if the position of camera traps varied with year, where the 3rd dimension will represent years.

 In our case the two main inputs are ```Z``` and ```Y```, containing our observed occurences and detections, respectively.
 These two inputs will be used by the model to estimate occurence and detection probabilities, and the model will output a new version of ```Z``` containing it's estimates of species occurence, '*corrected*' for imperfect detection.